 I look out into the audience.
 I see an ocean of faces and brilliant colors.
 Some faces are so familiar to me that it soothes me.
 I can see them smiling at me.
 There is kindness in their eyes.
-I think to myself, no matter what country I visit, the 'Tealers' are all the same.
+I think to myself, no matter what country I visit, the 'Tribers' are all the same.
 I could spot them a mile away.
 A group of the most “benevolent badasses” on earth.
-Like me, they are raw.
-Like me they are sensitive.
-Like me, they are both human and divine.
-Their energy possesses the same texture of sharp passion.
+They are raw.
+They are sensitive.
+They are both human and divine.
+Their energy possesses the same texture of sharp passion as my own.
 Many people dream of being able to meet people who resonate with them.
-In the seconds of silence before I begin talking, I think to myself… I am a genius.
-I have created a career that flushes like-frequency people from the woodwork and draws them to me in a tidal wave.
+In the seconds of silence before I begin talking, I think to myself… I have created a career that flushes like-frequency people from the woodwork and draws them to me in a tidal wave.
 It is true that the person who has the potential to be your best friend could be on the other side of the world.
 And it is no feat for the universe to bring you together.
 But in my line of work, meeting best friends is like catching fish from a tidal pool.
 They come to me now from all corners of the globe.
 And I can genuinely say that I have officially gone from a person who had absolutely no one; a person who was drowning in the kind of isolation that sucks breath from your lungs, to a person who has people that are so close to me that they will live and die by my side.
-So often when I meet other Tealers, all I can think to myself is “where the hell were you when I was in high school”?
+So often when I meet other Tribers, all I can think to myself is “where the hell were you when I was in high school”?

 I have another workshop to host tomorrow in Brisbane.
 We boarded the plane yesterday morning to fly there.
 But on a whim, we decided to rent a car and drive an hour to the Gold Coast.
 I wanted one day of total and complete rejuvenation so I could be on the top of my mental and emotional game for Brisbane.
 I’m not one of those people who thrives on travel.
 I have been around earth enough lifetimes that what tempts me forward into the new and the exciting is not the external landscape of earth, but the internal landscape of human existence.
-Traveling for me is more like having someone put an exotic new flavor on my plate.
 I’ll enjoy it with curiosity once it’s on my plate, but I don’t exactly feel inspired to seek it out.
 This time, the Gold Coast showed up on my plate.
 I am now officially sunburnt.
 We spent 4 hours on the beach yesterday.
 Enjoying the surf on a public beach in this area is so very… expectedly Australian.
 The problem with rip tides is real enough that there are flags set up on the beach 100 meters apart.
 And you have to swim inside that area, straight in front of the lifeguard on duty... with every other tourist in the area.
-So as you go over the unpredictable waves, you end up getting kicked and elbowed.
+As you go over the unpredictable waves, you end up getting kicked and elbowed.
 And if you drift outside the flag area, the life guards come on over megaphone and discipline you back into the correct area for the ‘sake of safety’.
-On top of my apprehension about swimming in the ocean in general, it was basically an all around un-pleasurable experience.
-I’ve decided the only way to do it in Australia is to take the risk and find beaches that are not popular tourist sites.
-This is assuming you can find places that are not graced by rip tides, great whites, box jellyfish and other life threatening elements

 I have to say, this style of bonding is not limited to just the teenagers in this country.
 I have also seen this behavior exhibited multiple times by adults in the various streets we’ve visited here.
 It goes along with the last blog I wrote where I exposed abrasion as the dominant negative pattern here.
 It is as if antagonism is the dominant method for getting close to the person you like.
 In other words, it is as if antagonism is linked to sex and love here.
 In the rest of the world, we go through this phase of getting hit over the top of the head by the person who is secretly in love with us in grade school.
 But this style of relating does not often make its way beyond grade school.